-- How do I create an Assignment shell in an Assignment Group?
+- How do I create rules for an Assignment Group?

 - What is the difference between due dates and availability dates?

-- How do I create a student group assignment?
+- How do I add a grading scheme to an Assignment?

 Additional information on Assignments can be found in the Assignments Chapter on the Instructure website.